-While some people who take interior decorating certification courses are sure that they’re going to launch a career in the field afterward, others aren’t.
+While some people who take interior decorating certification courses are sure they want to launch a career in the field afterwards, others aren’t.
 Some even wait to complete the course before deciding whether to continue decorating as a career.
 We don’t blame them, though!
-It’s hard to anticipate exactly what it takes to become a professional decorator without seeing the content in front of you!
+It’s hard to anticipate exactly what it takes to become a professional decorator without seeing the content in front of you.

 But when it comes down to it, what can you really do after graduation?
 Hang on tight!
 We’re going to explore everything you can do with your interior decorating certification!

-At this point, you may have already earned your certification.
+At this point, you may have already earned your decorating certification.
 But if you haven’t yet, listen up!

-Do your research before you get your certification!
+Do your research enrolling in an interior decorating course!
 Some schools require you to take business units/courses in order to graduate.
 But if you’re not looking into starting a career in the industry, you may be thinking, “why bother?”
 Many hobbyists scour the net looking for courses that aren’t career focused.
 While it’s totally valid to do so, you might be missing out on more than you would think!

 Interior decorating is a client-focused career.
 Even if you aren’t charging the people you work with!
 The actual decorating process and designing the final look requires lots of collaboration.
 Learning to meld their personal preferences with your professional expertise isn’t easy.
 It takes a lot of practice and knowhow!
 If you don’t learn how to work with people, how can you truly accomplish their goals?